TheOdinProject/curriculum/ruby_programming/basic_ruby/arrays.md

 array_of_strings                               #=> ["HELLO", "HELLO", "HELLO"]
 ~~~

-To create a nested array of mutable objects passing a block to `Array.new` is the simple solution.
-Examples:
+Compare the above examples with those below, where the mutable object is passed in a block and the second optional argument is omitted.

 ~~~ruby
 array_of_arrays = Array.new(3) { Array.new(3) }